 So is yogurt a good probiotic?
 Is all yogurt probiotic?
 And does flavored yogurt have probiotics?
 Let’s dive in and take a closer look at these questions one at a time.

-Traditional probiotic yogurt is made from dairy that’s fermented into a creamy food packed with beneficial probiotics and is a balanced source of protein, fats, carbohydrates, vitamins and minerals.
-Yogurt is considered a superfood.
+Traditional probiotic yogurt is made from dairy that’s been fermented into a creamy food packed with beneficial probiotics and is a balanced source of protein, fats, carbohydrates, vitamins and minerals.
 When it’s sourced from grass-fed cows or goats, then yogurt’s nutrition is maximized, supplying omega-3 fatty acids, whey protein, calcium, magnesium, potassium, vitamin D, vitamin K2, enzymes and probiotics.

-Dairy-based yogurt can be made from goat’s milk or sheep’s milk, but traditional cow’s milk is still the most popular.
+Probiotic yogurt drink products can be made from goat’s milk or sheep’s milk, but traditional cow’s milk is still the most popular.
 Also, yogurt is the most consumed fermented dairy product in the United States today, with the second being kefir.

-It’s believed that the fermenting of dairy milk dates back over 6,000 years to Central Asia as a way to preserve milk.
+It’s believed that the fermentation process of dairy milk dates back over 6,000 years to Central Asia and was used as a way to preserve milk.
 Historical records place yogurt in India, Persia and Turkey not long after it was seen in Central Asia.